Saudade

 On Santiago II, I had dinner with a small group of pilgrims one night.
 Someone told me a story I have been carrying ever since.

-A Hungarian truck driver did his first Camino, the entire French Way, at fifty-seven.
-Another French Way at sixty-one.
-And then, for reasons only known to him, he walked the French Way twelve times in a single year, to honour each one of the apostles.
+A Hungarian truck driver walked his first Camino (the entire French Way) at fifty-seven.
+He did it again at sixty-one.
+Then, for reasons known only to him, at sixty-three, he walked the French Way twelve times in a single year, to honour each of the apostles.

 When I heard the story, I laughed.
 Then I stopped laughing.